guicattani/obsidian-countdown-to/README.md

 3. Customize the default bar type, colors, progress type, update interval, and info format

 All settings can be overridden in individual progress bar code blocks.

+## CSS Customization
+A custom CSS snippet can be created in your `./.obsidian/snippets` and the classes on https://github.com/guicattani/obsidian-countdown-to/blob/main/styles.css can be overriden.

 ## Performance Considerations